Solihull plant: Land Rover: 1978–2012

-Jaguar Land Rover: 2013-present
+Jaguar Land Rover: 2013–present

 Solihull has since benefited from massive investment in the run up to the launch of the fourth generation Range Rover in 2012 and second generation Range Rover Sport in 2013, following the installation of a new aluminium bodyshell production facility.
 The plant has now been designated as a "centre for excellence" for aluminium body technology.
-Production of the Jaguar XE, the first non-4x4 vehicle to be produced at the plant since 1981, began on 13 April 2015, and will be followed by production of the Jaguar F-Pace during 2016.
+Production of the Jaguar XE, the first non-4x4 vehicle to be produced at the plant since 1981, began on 13 April 2015, and was followed by production of the Jaguar F-Pace in 2016.
 Sir Stirling Moss, Jaguar test driver Norman Dewis and motoring expert Quentin Willson led a procession of classic Jaguar and Land Rover models to celebrate the beginning of Jaguar production at Solihull, with Stirling Moss formally opening the new production facility.
-Production of the Jaguar XE has since moved to Castle Bromwich in 2016 costing £100m.
+Production of the Jaguar XE moved to Castle Bromwich Assembly in 2016, at a cost of £100m.